-The OECD database of harmonised national IOTs takes the industry × industry approach.
+The OECD harmonised national Input-Output Tables take the industry × industry approach.
 This allows better integration with collections of statistics compiled according to industrial activity such as R&D expenditure, employment, foreign direct investment and energy consumption.
-The OECD IOT database is a very useful empirical tool for economic research and structural analysis at the international level as it highlights inter-industrial relationships covering all sectors of the economy.
+The OECD IOTs database is a very useful empirical tool for economic research and structural analysis at the international level as it highlights inter-industrial relationships covering all sectors of the economy.

-The latest set of OECD harmonised national Input-Output Tables presents matrices of inter-industrial flows of goods and services (produced domestically and imported, Figure 1) in current prices (USD million), for all OECD countries and 27 non-member economies (including all G20 countries), covering the years 1995 to 2011 (see country and sector coverage, as well as main data sources used for IOT).
+The latest set of OECD harmonised national Input-Output Tables presents matrices of inter-industrial flows of goods and services produced domestically and imported (see Figure 1) in current prices USD million, for all OECD countries and several non-member economies (including all G20 countries), covering the time-period 1995-2020.

-The tables are intimately related to OECD’s Inter-Country Input-Output (ICIO) Tables in which the diagonal blocks represent domestic transaction flows of intermediate goods and services across industries, while the off-diagonal blocks represent the inter-country flows of intermediates via exports and imports.
-The ICIO is the principle source of the indicators produced under the joint OECD-WTO project to measure Trade in Value Added (TiVA) and it also contributes to environmental analyses by being a main input into the measurement of CO2 embodied in international trade.
+The tables are intimately related to the OECD’s Inter-Country Input-Output (ICIO) tables in which the diagonal blocks represent domestic transaction flows of intermediate goods and services across industries, while the off-diagonal blocks correspond to the inter-country flows of intermediates via exports and imports.
+The ICIO is the principle source used to produce the OECD Trade in Value Added (TiVA) indicators.

 Related OECD databases for industrial analyses